Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 `dim` object defines a dimension of the field.
 The dim object **must** contain the following members:

-- `size`: A size of the dimension.
+- `size`: Size of the dimension.
-- `name`: A name of the dimension.
+- `name`: Name of the dimension.

-An example below shows, how `dim` object can be defined.
+The example below shows how a `dim` object can be defined.

 ```json
 {